mwafaka/npm-workflow/README.md

    - Examine the `package.json` file in your project directory.
    - Identify the dependencies section and note down the modules you installed in step 1.
-   - Differentiate between the dependencies and devDependencies sections.

 Your task is to follow these instructions and complete the exercise using the "uuid" package.
 Good luck!